OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

     Yes and No.

     ' + '

     Yes, we share the names, addresses and telephone numbers of our wireline telephone and U-verse Voice customers with businesses that publish directories and provide directory assistance services.
 We are required by law to do that.
 We honor your request for non-published or non-listed phone numbers.
 Once we provide published listing information to those businesses, they may use, sort, package, repackage and make it available again in different formats to anyone.

     ' + '

-    We also provide wireline and wireless calling name and number information for CallerID, and related services like Call Trace, which allow persons receiving a call to obtain the name and number of the party calling them.
+    Yes, We also provide wireline and wireless calling name and number information for CallerID, and related services like Call Trace, which allow a person receiving a call to obtain the name and number of the party calling them.

     ' + '

     No, we do not give listing information for wireless numbers to phone book publishers or directory assistance services without your permission.

 ' + '2.
 Do you share my Personal Information internally?

     ' + '

     Yes.
 Our products and services are developed, managed, marketed and sold by a variety of AT&T companies.
 Sharing this information helps us offer you the high quality, seamless and innovative range of products you have come to expect from us.
 Some of these include:

     ' + '

     ' + '*   Wireless voice, data, Internet, home security, automation and remote monitoring services provided by AT&T Mobility and AT&T Digital Life; and

-    ' + '*   The U-verse suite of TV, Voice and High Speed Internet Access services offered by the AT&T telephone companies.
+    ' + '*   The suite of satellite and IPTV services, Voice and High Speed Internet Access services offered by AT&T companies.

     ' + '